Canadian Visa Bureau » Visas and Immigraion » Canada Business Visa » Self-Employed » Regulatory Requirements

 In respect of cultural activities,

-(i) Two one-year periods of experience in self-employment in cultural activities;
+(i) Two 1-year periods of experience in self-employment in cultural activities;

-(ii) Two one-year periods of experience in participation at a world class level in cultural activities; or
+(ii) Two 1-year periods of experience in participation at a world class level in cultural activities; OR

-A combination of a one-year period of experience described in (i) and a one-year period of experience described in (ii);
+A combination of a 1-year period of experience described in (i) and a one-year period of experience described in (ii);

 In respect of athletics,